tpisto/fuzzy_prefix_search/README.md

 ## Performance

-The Fuzzy Prefix Search is designed for high performance, using efficient data structures and algorithms:

 - O(k) time complexity for insertion, where k is the length of the word
 - Space-efficient storage using a tree structure with shared prefixes
 - TODO: Benchmarks, optimizations, algorithm selection...